 Condition Number / Reference Condition Is the Project compliant with this condition?
-Evidence/ Comments holder to cease reporting under this condition if satisfied additional reports are not warranted.
-6 The approval holder must report any potential or actual contravention of the conditions of this approval to the Department in writing within 5 business days of the approval holder becoming aware of the potential or actual contravention.
-Compliant An administrative non-compliance relating to Condition 5 was identified on 5 May 2020.
-As per Condition 6, the Department was notified in writing of the non-compliance with 5 business days of becoming aware of the non-compliance.
-No further action is required.
+Evidence/ Comments approval to the Department in writing within 5 business days of the approval holder becoming aware of the potential or actual contravention.
 7 Upon the direction of the Minister, the approval holder must ensure that an independent audit of compliance with the conditions of approval is conducted and a report submitted to the Minister.
 The independent auditor and criteria must be approved by the Minister prior to the commencement of the audit.
 The audit report must address the criteria to the satisfaction of the Minister Not Applicable A request for an independent audit of the Project was not made by the Minister during the reporting period.
 8 If, at any time after 5 years from the date of this approval, the approval holder has not commenced the action, then the approval holder must not commence the action without the written agreement of the Minister.
 Not Applicable The action commenced on 5 February 2018, therefore this condition is not applicable.